semrush/intergalactic/website/docs/components/spin/spin.md

 @import playground

+> 💡 This component is one of the components that displays interface's reaction to user actions in the interface.
+For general rules on such components, see the [Loading patterns](/patterns/loading-states/).

 @## Description

-> 💡 This component is one of the components that displays the download and response to user actions in the interface.
-For general recommendations on such components, see the [Loading patterns](/patterns/loading-states/).

-**Spin** is a component of the page, section or individual widget loading status for those cases when we do not know the exact time of data loading.
-To display it around any component, use [SpinContainer](/components/spin-container/).
+**Spin** is a component for displaying the loading status of the page, section or widget when system does not know the exact time of data loading.

-@## Animation

-Animation of spinner appearance and disappearance is performed with `300 ms ease-out`.
+For displaying Spin around any component, use [SpinContainer](/components/spin-container/).

-@## Sizes and indents
+@## Sizes

-> For recommendations on spinners positioning and indents in blocks and on the page, see the [SpinContainer](/components/spin-container/).

-We use six sizes of spinners in our interface.
+We have six sizes of Spin.

-The text, which tells the user that part of the content is being loaded, may stand next to the spinner.
-The color of the text should be `--gray-500` because it is a secondary explanatory text (for main and secondary colors see our [Typography](/style/typography).

-**The text can be placed both on the right and under the spinner**.

-It is logical to place the explanatory text to the right of the spinner in small components, blocks and widgets.

-If a spinner with text is placed in a large component, around a block of components or inside large blocks and widgets, it is recommended to place the explanatory text below it and use one of the four large spinner sizes.

-> 💡 **The size of the spinner text should be at least 14px.** Take care of the vision sense of our users 🙏
+> 💡 **The size of the text should be at least 14px.**

 | Size    | Text below                                  | Text on the right                            |
 | ------- | ------------------------------------------- | -------------------------------------------- |